Meijian/ThreadCommunication/README.md

 # ThreadCommunication
-A simple C problem to let threads talking to each other.
+A simple C program to let threads talking to each other.